How Weight Affects Sleep Apnea

 When you lose weight and reduce the severity of your sleep apnea, you may experience better, more restorative sleep.
 This can help reduce daytime drowsiness and improve energy levels, concentration, and overall well-being.

-How Much Weight Loss Is Needed?
+How Much Weight Loss is Needed?

 The amount of weight loss needed to see improvements in sleep apnea symptoms can vary from person to person.
 However, studies suggest that even losing 10-20% of your body weight can lead to noticeable improvements in sleep apnea.
 For example, if you weigh 100 kg, losing 15-25 kg could help reduce the frequency of apnea events and improve the quality of your sleep.